This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Prevent skin sores:

 - Keep your blood sugars within target range.
 Your healthcare provider will tell you what your blood sugar levels should be.
-High blood sugars increase your risk for skin infections and poor wound healing. .
+High blood sugar levels increase your risk for skin infections and poor wound healing.

-- Keep areas dry where skin touches skin.
+- Keep areas where skin touches skin dry.
 Use talcum powder in areas such as armpits and groin.
 You may also need it under your breasts, and between your toes.
 Moisture in these areas can cause a fungal infection.

 - Treat cuts immediately.
 Clean minor cuts with soap and water.
 Cover them with sterile gauze.